LaunchPadLab/onboard-me/react/redux.md

 # Redux

-In this section we're going to walk through Redux, the framework we use to manage state within our React Apps.
+In this section we're going to walk through Redux, the library we use to manage state within our React apps.

 **State**